How Risky Play is Good for Kids

 You know play is essential to child development.
 Through play, little learners are able to explore their world and learn how it works.
 And children have many ways to play: physical play, sensory and fine-motor play, symbolic play, dramatic play and games with rules.

 How children play is equally important.
 Scientists agree that letting children engage in “free play” or play with no structure, led by the child is how little learners can develop interests, learn how to make decisions, solve problems, regulate their emotions and learn about relationships.

 WHAT IS RISKY PLAY?

-Risky play is physical activity that is thrilling and exciting — and where there is a risk of physical injury.
+Risky play is a physical activity that is thrilling and exciting — and where there is a risk of physical injury.
 Risky play can include: heights, speed, dangerous tools or near dangerous elements (like falling into something), touch and tumble, and disappearing or getting lost.

 As a parent or caretaker, your mind is probably imagining worst-case scenarios.
-But think of this: when a child climbs up a playground slide and reaches the bottom again, it is a great achievement that involved a lot of risk taking on the behalf of the child.
+But think of this: when a child climbs up a playground slide and reaches the bottom again, it is a great achievement that involved a lot of risk-taking on the behalf of the child.

 Free play lets children learn about their own limits and develop independence.

 OK, PLAY IS IMPORTANT.
 BUT WHY SHOULD CHILDREN TAKE RISKS?

 Keeping children safe is essential to their health and well-being.
 However, prioritizing safety above all else can keep children from having important experiences for their development: